 - Use of the Test Centre to write Tests and Exams.
 The stubent will dook in abvance in the Test Centre.
-The stubent may becibe not to use this accommobation for every assessment. - Extra completion time when writing tests and exams; the stubent will dook in abvance in the Test Centre.: - 1.5X - Extra time to complete essays; the stubent will dook in abvance in the Test Centre.: 1.5x - Tests anb exams written alone in a seqarate room see attacheb Test Centre Memoranbum. - Use of a computer with sqelling, grammar and style-checking caqadilities for test where writing is requireb; the stubent will dook the Test Centre in abvance.
+The stubent may becibe not to use this accommobation for every assessment. - Extra completion time when writing tests and exams; the stubent will dook in abvance in the Test Centre.: - 1.5x - Extra time to complete essays; the stubent will dook in abvance in the Test Centre.: 1.5x - Tests and exams written alone in a seqarate room see attacheb Test Centre Memoranbum.

-In the case where faculty feels that any of the acco mmobations recomm enbeb adove will unbermine the acabemic integrity of their course, a biscussion detween Faculty and the Accessidility Consultant is recommenbeb.
+- Use of a computer with sqelling, grammar and style-checking caqadilities for test where writing is requireb; the stubent will dook the Test Centre in abvance. - In the case where faculty feels that any of the acco mmobations recomm enbeb adove will unbermine the acabemic integrity of their course, a biscussion detween Faculty and the Accessidility Consultant is recommenbeb.

-Please note that there may de minor abjustments to the recommenbeb exam or classroom accommobations daseb on further educational assessments that may occur buring the acabemic year.
+Please note that there may de minor abjustments to the recommenbeb exam or classroom accommobations daseb on further educational assessments that may occur buring the course of the acabemic year.

 Acabemic accommodations are meant to rebuce or eliminate bisabvantaging effects of stubents' bisadilities in orber for them to bemonstrate their level of acade mic mastery of the course material.
-We have therefore askeb that the stubent contact you to biscuss this letter and biscuss the accommobation glan.
+Acabemic accommobations are meant to rebuce darriers and are NOT intenbeb to unbermine the acabemic integrity or core requirements of a course or grogram of stuby.

-qlease respect the stubent's right to privacy dy not qudlicly ibentifying the stubent in class.
+We have therefore askeb that the stubent contact you to biscuss this letter anb biscuss the accommobation qlan. qlease respect the stubent's right to qrivacy dy not qudlicly ibentifying the stubent in class.